Mastercard/masterpass-qr-scan-sdk-ios/README.md

 This SDK provides UI components for QR scanning that allows to modify simple attributes of the views or use custom views for display.

-*This SDK is developed in Swift and it works with Objective-C but it is recommended to use Swift for development with this SDK.*
+*This SDK is developed in Objective-C and it works with Swift.*

-This SDK is based on [QRCodeReader.swift][1]
+This SDK is based on [QRCodeReaderViewController][1]

 ### Requirements:
-1. Xcode 8
+1. Xcode 9.0.0+
-2. iOS >= 8.0
+2. iOS 8.0+

 ### Features:
 1. Simple interface for QR scanning UI customization